The History of Frisbee and Disc Sports

 “I do not exist to impress the world.
 I exist to live my life in a way that will make me happy.”

-“As a non-competitive athletic play in the 1960s, playing Frisbee was the perfect activity and athletic alternative play for the counterculture.”
+“As a non-competitive athletic play in the 1960s, playing frisbee was the perfect activity and athletic alternative for the counterculture.”

-In the 1960s, as young people became alienated from social norms, they resisted by looking for alternatives and formed a counterculture.
+In the 1960s, young people who felt alienated from social norms formed a counterculture in search of alternatives.
 The forms of escape and resistance manifest in many ways, including social activism, alternative lifestyles, experimental living through foods, dress, music, and alternative recreational activities, including throwing a Frisbee.

 The Frisbee Experience.